GlitchSecure/website/_pages/about.md

 # About Feature
 about-feature-title1: "People driven.
 Technology powered."
-about-feature-subtitle1: "We are continually developing bleeding edge technology to help delivery the most thorough security testing.
-We're highly skilled experts in our field and are passionate about delivering the best results."
+about-feature-subtitle1: "We're more than a faceless SaaS.
+We believe the only way to truly provide high quality automated security testing is by developing that technology through a hacker's perspective.
+We're highly skilled experts in our field and are passionate about delivering the best results while building a calm and independent company."
 #about-feature-button1: "Get Started"
 about-feature-link1: "javascript:void(0)"
 about-feature-click1: "localStorage.clear(); getstartedOpen = true; plausible('Get Started Button', {props: {method: 'about Feature'}});"